 The Mary Ward Health Centre hours are 7:00am - 9:00pm, Monday to Friday and 4 hours each on Saturday and Sunday.

 What about if my daughter needs to see a specialist such as a physio or orthodontist?

 Normanhurst is in an area well served by two hospitals and a variety of specialists.
 Younger girls are assisted in attending appointments and older girls can get there by train or bus.
 We encourage the use of local professionals in the Hornsby or Pennant Hills area.

 Boarders hand their computers in each night until the end of Year 10 and they hand their phones in until the end of Year 11.
 This is in line with all best research and assists the girls in learning how to manage their technology and get a good night's sleep, undisturbed by messages and notifications.

-The school computer and one phone and SIM are the only technology the girls have while in boarding
+The computer issued by the School and one phone and SIM are the only technology the girls have while in boarding.